I evaluate perspective students to guide them to their teacher

 2) Why does the student want to play a particular instrument?

-At the other extreme, there are students that have an immediate incredible easy time with advanced basic rhythms the first time they try. .
-So in learning specific advanced beats , I have seen students learn easier and with more enjoyment. than mainstream percussion schools . .
+At the other extreme, there are students that have an immediate, incredible, easy time with advanced basic rhythms at the first minute of the evaluation or within a short time.
+So in learning major advanced beats , I have seen these type of students learn easier and with more enjoyment by finding different teachers other than " mainstream " percussion schools.

 Of course, only the greatest of the student's remember what they did the next day when their music isn't playing and the teacher is gone.
-With enough lessons, all the students advance to some degree.
+With enough lessons, most of the others will remember .
+All the students advance to some degree. ,